Bobby Allison: NASCAR career

 Allison moved full-time to the Grand National circuit in 1965 and got his first victory at Oxford Plains Speedway on July 12, 1966.

-During the course of his career, Bobby Allison accumulated 84 credited victories and 2 uncredited victories making him fourth all-time, tied with Darrell Waltrip.
+During the course of his career, Bobby Allison accumulated 85 credited victories and one uncredited victory, making him fourth all-time.
 He also won the Daytona 500 in 1978, 1982 and 1988, finishing one-two with his son, Davey Allison.
 In 1972 he was voted national Driver of the Year after winning ten races and taking 11 poles, including a record five straight.
 He was NASCAR Winston Cup Champion in 1983, winning the Driver of the Year award again while driving for DiGard Racing.
 The 1982 Daytona 500 was fraught with controversy that became known as "Bumpergate".
 He also won the Firecracker 400 in 1982, making Allison the fourth driver to sweep both Sprint Cup point races at Daytona in the same year.
 After Allison accomplished this, no driver repeated such a feat until Jimmie Johnson did it in 2013.

 Allison ran in the Indianapolis 500 twice, with a best finish of 25th in 1975.
+He also made two starts in the 1972 Trans-Am Series, driving a Brock Racing Enterprises (BRE) Datsun 510 in the Under 2.5 liter class; he finished third on debut at Laguna Seca.
 His NASCAR team owners included DiGard, Junior Johnson & Associates, and Roger Penske, for whom Allison scored four of the five NASCAR wins for American Motors' Matador.
 The other AMC victory was accomplished by Mark Donohue also racing for Penske in 1973 at Riverside.
 He raced in NASCAR as a driver/owner of an AMC Matador.

-Bobby Allison was elected to the International Motorsports Hall of Fame in 1993.